RTEMS/rtems-docs/c-user/timer_manager.rst

     by RTEMS.

 NOTES:
-    This directive will not cause the running task to be preempted.
+    This directive will obtain the allocator mutex and may cause the calling task to be preempted.

     A timer can be deleted by a task other than the task which created the timer.